Does IT Matter?

 Information Technology and the Corrosion of Competitive Advantage

 In a May 2003 article in the Harvard Business Review entitled “IT Doesn’t Matter,” Nicholas G. Carr introduced the idea that information technology (IT) does not provide a competitive advantage to companies in a strategic manner.
 In Does IT Matter?, Carr argues that IT has become a commodity, and because the very nature of strategy requires differentiation, IT cannot possibly qualify.
 IT can be used to supplement and improve strategy implementation, but it is not the foundation of a competitive advantage.
 To handle this new approach to IT, executives will have to prevent the commoditization of IT architecture and applications from destroying their companies’ barriers to competitive advantages.

-By David Andrews, Kenneth R. Johnson
+- Revolutionizing IT David Andrews, Kenneth R. Johnson

 - The Tech That Comes Next Amy Sample Ward, Afua Bruce

 - Clicks and Mortar David S. Pottruck, Terry Pearce